smarie/python-azureml-client/README.md

 An ***unofficial*** generic client stack for azureML web services, working with python 3.

-As opposed to the 'complete' [AzureML client library](https://github.com/Azure/Azure-MachineLearning-ClientLibrary-Python#services-usage), this library is much simpler and is only focused on calling the deployed web services using python 3.
+As opposed to [AzureML client library](https://github.com/Azure/Azure-MachineLearning-ClientLibrary-Python#services-usage), this library is much simpler and is only focused on consuming web services using python 3.
+It is compliant with all services deployed from AzureML experiments (using the AzureML drag'n drop UI), and should also work with python and R "dataframe" web services (not checked though).
 It does not require your AzureML workspace id and API key, only the deployed services' URL and API key.

 You may use it for example
 * to show to your customers how to consume your AzureML cloud services.